gaehlerm/SoftwareEngineering/README.md

 ## Unit tests

 Unit tests make sure your code is correct on the small-scale level.
-You don’t have to check manually anymore if the results of a function or class are correct.
+Thanks to unit tests, you don’t have to check manually anymore if the results of a function or class are correct.
+The unit test checks it automatically.
 But this is only half the reason why they are so important.
 The other half might be a little bit unexpected for you: unit tests force you to write better code.
 When writing unit tests, you realize right away if you code is good or bad.
-If it’s hard to extract the filesystem part of the code, you know there is some flaw in your code and you should redesign it.
+If it's hard to write a unit test, your code has some design issues and you should redesign it.

 During the setup phase of the code, you have to create all the objects required.
 If this becomes more tedious than you would expect it to be, your data may be spread in places where it doesn’t belong.
 This is a very strong indication that the design of your code is bad and should be reworked.
+When writing a unit test you are a user of your own code.
+And your code should be easy to use as we have learned in the chapter on interfaces.
+Thus, if your code is hard to use, it is a serious issue.

-In good code, all the relevant data is easily accessible and constructing it manually for a test case is not harder than you would expect it to be.
+In good code, all the relevant data is easily accessible and constructing it manually for a test case is fairly simple.
 Preferably you have one big object with fairly static information that you can reuse in all tests and one small dynamic object that is different in every test.

 If you write a test you have to know the expected outcome of the function call.
 If you struggle for the simplest cases, chances are high your function is too complex.
 It should be simplified.
 Rewrite the code until you can explain to your colleagues what the code actually does.
 Until you can write a unit test.
 Otherwise you’ll run into huge problems down the bumpy road.

 You will be running the unit tests all the time.
 After every function you defined, after every successful compilation and after every coffee you drink.
-It gives you a constant feedback whether everything is fine or you just broke something.
+It gives you a constant feedback whether everything is fine or if you just broke something.
 This is invaluable.
 The only price you pay is the execution time of the unit tests.
 Keep them small and fast.
 A single unit test may not take more than a few milliseconds.
 You’ll be running hundreds if not thousands of tests all the time, so execution time is crucial.

 Finally, I would like to emphasize once again the importance of this chapter.
 Learn how to write proper unit tests.
 Read this chapter again or, even better, search for more elaborated examples.
 There are thousands out there.
-And most importantly, once again, write tests yourself and discuss the design questions with your friends.
+And most importantly, once again, write tests yourself and discuss the design questions with your colleagues.
 This is how you’ll really make progress.

 ## Integration and E2E tests

-// rewrite this text here or remove it completely?

 At first, it sounds great to write integration, or even E2E tests.
 With comparably short tests you cover a fair amount of the code base.
 But this comes at a price.

 There is much more code covered by integration tests than by unit tests.
 This makes integration tests much slower and less precise when it comes down to locating an error.
 Fixing bugs found by integration or E2E tests is much harder than fixing bugs found by unit tests.
 At the same time, integration tests are also more brittle than unit tests.
 The interfaces are much bigger and there is much more code underneath that can change.
 And ultimately these tests are expensive to run.
 They are huge and slow.

 Despite these drawbacks, integration and E2E tests have their own right of existance.
 They help improving your code as well as they force you to write proper interfaces.
 It is important to write these tests starting from the beginning of a project to ensure that your components and the API are easy to use and to locate potential bugs early.
+E2E tests for example are important to prove that the user stories are really working.
+To prove that the software really works.
+Or to write a test case if a bug was found.

 ## Testing existing code

-It happens frequently that you’ll be writing tests for existing code.
-This is much harder than writing tests along with new code, as it is very hard to figure out the weaknesses and the logic behind existing code.
-Usually, there are corner cases that are really hard to find.
+When working with code, you'll end up writing tests for existing code.
+In know, in theory this shouldn't happen, yet reality and theory do not always agree.
+Writing tests for existing code is much harder than writing tests along with new code.
+It is very hard to figure out the weaknesses and the logic behind existing code.
+Usually, there are corner cases that are really hard to find if you don't know about them.
 Additionally it might be hard to set up all the tests as there are no interfaces and objects are hard to create.
 Writing tests for existing code can be really difficult.

 Many people misunderstand the idea behind testing existing code.
 It is not so much about finding bugs in the existing code.
+At least if you are not part of the Quality Assurance (QA) team.
 Rather it’s about writing an automated documentation of what the code does at the moment.
 And yes, you read correctly: What it does at the moment.
 Even if you find some bugs you should not fix them right away as users might rely on this buggy behavior.
 As Hyrums law states, "With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behavior of your system will be depended on by somebody."
 Or to put it a bluntly: If you have enough users, some will certainly rely on buggy behavior of your API.
+Users are smart and they probably found a way to deal with your buggy code.
+Fixing the bugs might destroy the user code.

 As you write tests, always make sure they fail when you expect them to.
 It already happened to me several times that some tests were unexpectedly passing without writing any code.
 Such checks prevented me from hours of frustrating bug fixing.
 Usually due to some build problems where I tested the wrong binary, but sometimes also because I simply didn’t understand the logic behind the existing code and I didn’t realize something was already implemented.

-So far I recommended not to test private methods as it breaks the encapsulation.
+In the previous chapters I recommended not to test private methods as it breaks the encapsulation.
 Instead you were supposed to refactor the class and extract the private function into a new class on its own.
 With existing code you have to be a little bit more pragmatic.
 You can’t just take any code and refactor it as you like.
 This will certainly introduce bugs.
 Making these private methods public is indeed the only way how you can test the class.
-Once the class is refactored, make sure the initial method becomes private again.
+Once the class is refactored, clean it up and make all methods private again that should be.

-Apparently this way of working is a hack that shouldn’t be applied unless necessary.
+Apparently this way of dealing with private methods is a hack that shouldn’t be applied unless necessary.
 And it also makes apparent how important it is to write tests right away and to keep constantly refactoring before the problem goes out of control.

 //more about testing existing code in Refactoring?
 See Michael Feathers book.